 The Project Weather Activity Books are great for preschool and elementary age children.

-The Project Weather Preschool Kit includes two short videos about the water cycle and lightning safety.
-Included in the bag are the Spectrum News 13 Project Weather pre-school book and thunder lions.
-The preschool book introduces weather words and concepts for preschool aged children (3+) and are designed for parents to work together with their children.
-The kits are distributed to public libraries and preschools.
-The books are giiven out at community events.
-Libraries or preschools can call 407-513-1300 to receive a free kit or viewers can call to receive a free book while supplies last.
+The Project Weather Preschool Book introduces weather words and concepts for preschool age children (3+) and are designed for parents to work together with their children.
+These books are distributed to public libraries and preschools and are given out at community events.

 Spectrum News 13 is your resource for science-related educational materials.